sindresorhus/sindresorhus.github.com/source/content/apps/command-x.md

 To help me figure out the issue, make sure the “Use more reliable way of handling Command+X” setting is enabled, press <kbd>Command+X</kbd> and <kbd>Command+V</kbd> in Finder, click the “Copy Debug Info” button in the Command X menu bar menu, and then [send the debug info to me](/feedback?product=Command%20X&referrer=Website-FAQ), including a short explanation of what didn't work.

+#### How does the app work?

+The app works by overriding the normal cut <kbd>⌘X</kbd> keyboard shortcut when Finder is active and executes a copy <kbd>⌘C</kbd> instead.
+When you then paste <kbd>⌘V</kbd>, it executes the native move <kbd>⌥⌘V</kbd> keyboard shortcut.
+So really, it's Finder moving the files.
+This app just makes the keyboard shortcuts more intuitive.

 #### Is there any risk of data loss if I forget to paste?

 No. The files are not touched until you paste.
 If you don't paste, the files just stay in place.